All Episodes

 You didn't worry about the movie that won an award in Canada on how to assassinate Bush.

-You weren't bothered when Dick Durbin called interrogators at Guantanamo Bay, the equivalent of Pol Pot's guys, and Soviet gulag types.
+You weren't bothered when Dick Durbin called interrogators at Guantanamo Bay the equivalent of Pol Pots guys and Soviet gulag types, Nazi thugs.

 Didn't think things were mean there.

-You you weren't bothered, Mr. Scheefer when Jack Mertha accused Marines at Haditha of rape and murder.
+You weren't bothered, Mr. Schefer, when Jack Murtha accused Marines at Haditha of rape and murder, later exonerated and acquitted.

-All Joe Wilson did was say, Oh, you lie.
+All Joe Wilson did was say, Obama, you lie.

 He was lying.

-And Obama's admitted it by coming out and trying to tell us now, oh, by the way, there's only thirty million uninsured, and we're gonna have a provision in there that the illegals are not covered by health care.
+And Obama's admitted it by coming out and trying to tell us now, oh, by the way, there's only 30 million uninsured, and we're going to have a provision in there that the illegals are not covered by health care.

 We'll be back.